 Tachograph laws are in place to regulate driving-based work, so if you're making a personal journey, you can drive a vehicle that weighs up to 7.5 tonnes without a tachograph.

 This exception means that the majority of sole traders don't require a tachograph.
-However, for example, if a construction firm had a designated driver that regularly delivered things to sites as their primary role, and their vehicle weighed over 3.5 tonnes, then that vehicle would require a tachograph.
+However, for example, if a construction firm had a designated driver that regularly delivered things to sites as their primary role, and their vehicle weighed over 3.5 tonnes, that vehicle would require a tachograph.

 Summary: Do I Need To Use A Tachograph For Private Use?